UKCloud/documentation/articles/azure/azs-how-deploy-asr-template-powershell.md

 - The configuration server will have a 127 GB OS disk, and two 600 GB data disks.

-## Overview of the ARM Template deployment process for Azure Stack using Service Principal Name (SPN) authentication
+## Overview of the ARM template deployment process for Azure Stack using service principal name (SPN) authentication

 1. Declare your variables accordingly.

 2. Create your Azure Stack environment.

-3. Log in to your Azure Stack *Subscription* with Service Principal Name (SPN).
+3. Log in to your Azure Stack *Subscription* with the service principal name (SPN).

-4. Check if resource group and virtual network exists.
+4. Check if a resource group and virtual network exist.

-5. Deploy resources from ARM template.
+5. Deploy resources from the ARM template.

 ## Declare variables